dashaw/mle_prep/ml_from_scratch/README.md

   * greedy search over all possible features and feature values
   * choose candidate split that maximizes IG
   * grow tree recursively until some condition
+  * [REVISIT] this is a good example of recursive ML coding